authgear/authgear-server/README.md

 When graphql is ^15.0.0, we will see missing peer dependency of graphql@^14.0.0 See https://github.com/apollographql/apollo-tooling/issues/2232

+apollo-language-server may include its own graphql.
+That copy must be removed manually from package-lock.json, otherwise, `npm run gentype` will fail.

 @monaco-editor/react>=4 is slow in our usage.
 We need to adjust how we use it when we upgrade.

 react-router-dom>6.0.0-beta.0 introduces a lot of breaking changes.
 It is better to wait for the RC version.